-- In the immediate term, to ensure children in kinship care can access bereavement support and counselling, Government should extend the Adoption Support Fund to all children raised by kinship carers. - The Department of Education has recently committed to investing in a training and support offer for kinship families as part of its children's social care reform implementation strategy.
+- In the immediate term, to ensure children in kinship care can access bereavement support and counselling, Government should extend the Adoption Support Fund to all children raised by kinship carers.
+As an interim step, they should remove the 'previously looked after' qualification which excludes many children in kinship care from accessing this support. - The Department of Education is investing in a training and support offer for kinship families as part of its children's social care reform implementation strategy.
 This offer should include helping carers to support the child they are raising to deal with bereavement and loss. - To deliver more fundamental change, Government should legislate for a single definition of kinship care and link this to an entitlement for all children who meet the definition to be able to access bereavement support and counselling when they need it.